 Warwick was successful in retaining the HE Excellence in Research award in June 2017, after submitting documents for a four year review on progress against actions planned on the two year review action plan:

-- Appendix 1: Progress on Two Year Review Action Plan (December 2016) .
+- Progress on Two Year Review Action Plan (June 2017) .

 This review has involved an internal self-assessment of progress against achieving the actions/outcomes set out in the four year action plan that was submitted as part of the successful four year review.
 A three page report covering: